 With those principles in mind, you can establish your starter portfolio.
 My portfolio started (and to this day resembles) a very basic one, designed to capitalize on both the growth of cryptocurrencies, and the inherent volatility:

 - 20% cash —this provides stability & allows you to systematically take advantage of price declines

 Executing your first trade

-There are two basic types of orders; Market orders, which buy or sell at the best available price, and Limit orders, in which you specify the price you’re willing to buy or sell at.
-On GDAX, Limit orders have no fee, and guarantee you the specified price, both great traits.
+On Coinbase Pro, there are two basic types of orders; Market orders, which buy or sell at the best available price, and Limit orders, in which you specify the price you’re willing to buy or sell at.
+Limit orders have reduced fees (the lower the fee, the higher your return), and guarantee you the specified price, both great traits for building your portfolio.

 Calculate the amount of Bitcoin you’d like to buy (by multiplying your total balance by your target allocation, and dividing by your limit price, such as $10,000 * 30% / $4,000), navigate to the BTC/USD market, and input a limit Buy order with the results.
 Wait a few seconds for it to fill — congratulations, you’ve just bought your first cryptocurrency!
 Navigate to ETH/USD, and do the same for your target Ether allocation.
 Starter portfolio: complete.

 Rebalancing your portfolio